-Artificial Intelligence is a tool, and impact is a function of how it’s used.
+Artificial Intelligence is a tool, and its impact depends on how it’s utilized.
 In the context of applied AI—meaning AI in use—it is imperative that organizations developing and using AI have governance frameworks for its use to ensure that all stakeholders can share in the benefits.
-Responsible AI (RAI) is a set of agreed-upon principles (e.g. inclusive growth, fairness, explainability, safety and accountability) and implementation framework to prevent harm from the use of AI, whether the harm is intended, unintended, or due to systemic inequality.
+Responsible AI (RAI) comprises established principles such as inclusive growth, fairness, explainability, safety, and accountability, along with an implementation framework.
+Its goal is to prevent harm resulting from AI use, whether that harm is intentional, unintentional, or linked to systemic inequalities

-At AltaML, our purpose is to elevate human potential using applied AI—in other words, AI for good—and responsible AI is integrated into our processes and across the organization, to ensure that there are no harms from the AI that we develop.
+At AltaML, we aim to harness applied AI to elevate human potential, emphasizing AI for good.
+We actively integrate responsible AI practices throughout our processes and across our organization to guarantee the absence of any harm stemming from our AI development.
 We are also big believers in the power of collaborative innovation, to bring multiple perspectives together to do things differently, and better.
 Knowledge sharing among industry, academia and legislators breaks down silos and will ultimately help us all as citizens.

 Alberta has a strong history of leveraging our assets to drive our economy.
-In recent years we have seen the rise of an intangible data economy—and Alberta, once again, is positioned to be a global leader.
+In recent years, we’ve witnessed the emergence of the intangible data economy, and Alberta is poised to lead globally once more.
 The safe and ethical use of data benefits Albertans and can help solve our most complex issues, but only if we focus on both policy and education, and only if we have collaboration between the private sector and government.

 This is a natural evolution of Alberta’s legacy of being industry trail blazers and opens a world of possibilities to empower the next generation of problem solvers—but only if we seize the opportunity in front of us.